 The rooms offer comfortable seating during the day and convert into cozy sleeping spaces at night.

 Each room has seating and a fold-out table for daytime activities.
-The seating converts into a lower bunk in the evening, and your attendant provides turndown service to ensure a restful night’s sleep.
+In the evening, the seating converts into a lower bunk, and your attendant provides turndown service to ensure a restful night’s sleep.

 Your room includes all scheduled meals during your train journey, and your attendant will start your morning with coffee and juice service.